CRM South Africa: What CRM System Should You Choose? (2023)

 Features are limited only by your budget.

 Several of the most advanced functionalities are available only via add-on purchases.
 Specifically, companies that want off-the-shelf functionality for lead qualification must purchase Salesforce’s sales acceleration product, High Velocity Sales.
 Companies that require pipeline inspection functionality or predictive forecasting must purchase Sales Cloud Einstein

 Pricing is always an issue with Salesforce Sales Cloud.
 Add-ons, as detailed above, extend across the product suite.
 And lastly, contract flexibility and the overall contracting experience and price elicit complaints.

-Salesforce implementation costs can range from R100,000 to a few million thousand Rands.
+Salesforce implementation costs can range from R100,000 to millions of Rands.
 It can be skipped for Salesforce Essentials.

 Microsoft Dynamics 365

 Microsoft remains a leader in the segment, but its position is due in large part to Microsoft's unified data model for all Dynamics products and Microsoft-related systems such as Office, Outlook, etc.

 Dynamics 365's position for 'Ability to Execute' has slipped slightly on the basis of Gartner reference customer scores for its reporting, mobile and forecasting capabilities.